Salt versus potassium blood pressure debate

 There are some recommending potassium salt or a mixture lower in sodium.
 The problem is that K is very bitter and has a metallic aftertaste; so there is consumer resistance.

-And prescribing potassium tablets has to be very carefully managed; it can induce serious "hyperkalemia."
+And prescribing potassium tablets has to be carefully managed; it can induce very serious "hyperkalemia."

 More fruit and veg